-UK Professionals, UK Business people, Workers in UK education – NW England
+UK business people and UK workers in education in NW England

-If you already work in the education sector here in the UK, you could join our Extra Mile team, learning together to effectively share Christ with British Muslims.
+If you already work in the education sector here in the UK, why not consider joining our Extra Mile team, learning together to effectively share Christ with British Muslims.

-Intentionally move into our British Muslim neighbourhood in northwest England, and work in the community perhaps as a teacher, a classroom assistant, or a school administrator, where you are most likely to serve British Muslim families.
+Intentionally move into our British Muslim neighbourhood in northwest England.
+Work in the community, perhaps as a teacher, a classroom assistant, or a school administrator, where you are most likely to serve British Muslim families.
 You will be part of a team demonstrating God's love in Christ.

 Self-employed business people, care workers, health professionals, and other UK workers are also welcome to explore this calling.